Paddle Canada maintains four separate insurance policies. They are:

 Conditions to be met:

-- Confirmation of your provincial membership affiliated Paddle Canada.
+- Confirmation of your provincial membership affiliated with Paddle Canada.

 - The Paddle Canada accident insurance covers medical expenses associated with injuries caused while participating in Paddle Canada sanctioned and is in excess of provincial health programs and private insurance.